cavecafe/cavelock/README.md

 * No Home Bridge needed as HomeKit Accessary Protocol (HAP), Secure Remote Password (SRP) are included, it can be paired directly with iOS Home app

 ## Related Projects
-* HAP implementation rely on [Gera Kazakov](https://github.com/gera-k/uHap).
+* HAP implementation relies on [Gera Kazakov](https://github.com/gera-k/uHap).
 It is great inspiration and I cannot thank him enough for utilizing the clean implementaion to my project

 ## References
 * [HomeKit Accessary Protocol](https://developer.apple.com/support/homekit-accessory-protocol/)